erickt/erickt.github.io/source/_posts/2014-12-13-rust-and-mdbm.markdown

         // it.
         let key = "hello";

         // Lock the key.
-RIAA will unlock it when we exit this scope. let value = db.lock(&key, 0).unwrap();
+RAII will unlock it when we exit this scope. let value = db.lock(&key, 0).unwrap();

         // Convert the value into a string.
 The lock is still live at this